 This urban fantasy is a paperback edition that was published by Bantam Spectra on March 23, 2010 and has 371 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Wild & Steamy, Double Cross
+Other books by this author which I have reviewed include Wild & Steamy, Double Cross

 First in the Disillusionists Trilogy, an urban fantasy about vigilante psychics in Midcity near Lake Michigan.

 Mind Games is an incredibly well-done story that sets us up for the rest of the series.
 Crane introduces us to the characters, the gifts they wield, and their backgrounds with the attendant issues, even as she resolves old conflicts while creating new ones.
 It’s a combination of hope and ambition with wariness.
 I am so looking forward to reading Double Cross!